 - 2.3.
-Percent (%) of Privileged users with network accounts that have a technical control limiting access to only trusted sites.3 - 2.4.
+Percent (%) of Privileged users with organization network accounts that have a technical control limiting access to only trusted sites.4 - 2.4.
 Please complete the table below for Unprivileged Users.
-(OMB M-19-02, NIST 800-53r4 IA-2(2), NIST SP 800-63) - 2.5.
+(NIST 800-53r4 IA-2(2), NIST SP 800-63) - 2.5.
 Please complete the table below for Privileged Users.
-(OMB M-19-02, NIST 800-53r4 IA-2(1), NIST SP 800-63)
+(NIST 800-53r4 IA-2(1), NIST SP 800-63)

-Unprivileged Users Privileged Users Number of users with network accounts.
-4 (Exclude non-user accounts) Metric 2.4.1.
+Unprivileged Users Privileged Users Number of users with organization network accounts.
+5 (Exclude non-user accounts) Metric 2.4.1.
 Metric 2.5.1.
-Number of users (from $2.4.1$. and $2.5.1$.) that are required to authenticate to the network through using a two-factor PIV credential 5 or other Identity Assurance Level (IAL) 3/Authenticator Assurance Level (AAL) 3 credential.
-6 Metric 2.4.2.
+Number of users (from 2.4.1. and 2.5.1.) that are required to authenticate to the network through using a two-factor PIV credential 6 or other Identity Assurance Level (IAL) 3/Authenticator Assurance Level (AAL) 3 credential.
+7 Metric 2.4.2.
 Metric 2.5.2.
-Number of users (from 2.4.1. and 2.5.1.) that use a username and password as their primary method for network authentication.
+Number of users (from 2.4.1. and 2.5.1.) that use a username and password as their primary method for network authentication 8 .
 Please describe compensating controls for limiting these users' access in the comments field.
 Metric 2.4.3.
 Metric 2.5.3.
-Number of users (from 2.4.1 . and 2.5.1 .) covered by a centralized dynamic access management solution that controls and monitors users' access.
+Number of users (from 2.4.1. and 2.5.1.) covered by a centralized dynamic access management solution that controls and monitors users' access 9 .
 Metric 2.4.4.
 Metric 2.5.4.
 Frequency with which user privileges are reviewed, according to agency policy.
 Metric 2.5.5.
-Number of users (from 2.4.2 and 2.5.2) that authenticate to the network through user- based enforcement (UBE).
+Number of users (from 2.4.2. and 2.5.2.) that authenticate to the network through user-based enforcement (UBE).
 Metric 2.4.6.
 Metric 2.5.6.

-3 A trusted site is a website that has been approved (i.e., whitelisted) by agency security officials.
+4 A trusted site is a website that has been approved (i.e., whitelisted) by agency security officials.

-4 An unprivileged network account is any account that is not a privileged network account.
+5 An unprivileged network account is any account that is not a privileged network account.

-5 For a person with one or more unprivileged network accounts, the person should be counted in the total only if a two-factor PIV Credential is necessary to authenticate to all network accounts.
+6 For a person with one or more unprivileged network accounts, the person should be counted in the total only if a two-factor PIV Credential is necessary to authenticate to all network accounts.
 The enforcement of authentication may be accomplished via either user-based or machine-based configuration settings.

-6 For additional information, refer to NIST SP 800-63.
+7 For additional information, refer to NIST SP 800-63.